Sharwin24/Image-Manipulation-and-Enhancement/README.md

 image, to add/remove/swap and get layers.
 It also provides functionality to set the current working layer.

+### The <code>IMultiLayerExtraOperations</code> interface

+An extension of the <code>IMultiLayerModel</code> interface.
+Offers the same utility as the <code>
+IMultiLayerModel</code> interface in addition to the functionality of being able to apply a mosaic and downscale operation to an image in the model.
+The downscale operations applies to all layers in the <code>IMultiLayerModel</code> model.

 ### The <code>MultiLayerModelImpl</code> class

 The implementation of the MultiLayerModel interface.
 This class implements the interface's methods and offers its use to the user.

+### The <code>MockMultiLayerModel</code> class

+A mock model for testing the <code>MultiLayerModelImpl</code> implementation.
+Utilizes a log to track all method calls within the mock.

 ## The <code>Matrix</code> package